How to find us

 - Lion Gate

 The directions above are to the Kew Gardens car park (TW9 3AF), near Brentford Gate, which is reached via Ferry Lane, a narrow turning off Kew Green.
 Please note that parking is limited: the car park takes 300 cars.
 The Parking fee is £7.00 for the day.
 There is no charge for motorcycles and mopeds.
 The car park closes half an hour after the Gardens close.

-There are eight designated disabled parking spaces in the car park and three further spaces are available adjacent to Elizabeth Gate on Kew Green.
+There are twelve designated disabled parking spaces in the car park and three further public spaces are available adjacent to Elizabeth Gate on Kew Green.
 Click here for further information on disabled parking spaces.

 Free parking is also available on Kew Road (A307) after 10am every day.
 From here the nearest entrance is Victoria Gate.
 This road is congested at peak times, so it may be easier to come via public transport.
 Please note that parking restrictions apply on most of the residential streets around Kew and on parts of Kew Road; please check parking restrictions carefully.

 Bicycle racks are available at both Victoria Gate and Brentford Gate.
 The racks at Brentford Gate are located in the adjacent car park, beneath a covered shelter.
 There are also bike racks situated outside Elizabeth Gate.

 Visitor information map